StyraInc/regal/README.md

 ### Ignoring Files Globally

+**Note**: Ignoring files will disable most language server features for those files.
+Only formatting will remain available.
+Ignored files won't be used for completions, linting, or definitions in other files.

 If you want to ignore certain files for all rules, you can use the global ignore attribute in your configuration file:

 ```yaml